tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 Regularly, the WAPT server downloads "wsuscn2.cab" file from Microsoft's server. (once a day, the files will not be downloaded if they have not changed since the last download.)

-The wsuscn2.cab file will allow Windows Update Agent to check for necessary updates on the machine.
+The wsuscn2.cab file will allow WAPT Windows Update Agent to check for necessary updates on the machine.
 (The WAPT agent directly download the wsuscn2.cab file from WAPT repository)

 Regularly, the machine will analyze the available updates with this file.
 The list is then sent to the WAPT server.